History of Port Chicago

 World War II

-During World War II, over a million Black Americans served in the military, which at that time was racially segregated.
+During World War II, over a million Black Americans served in the United States military, which at that time was racially segregated.
 In the Navy, Black Americans were often assigned the most grueling, dangerous, and labor-intensive jobs with limited opportunities for advancement or recognition.

 The Port Chicago Disaster